 Switching Biologics for Ankylosing Spondylitis

-People may switch the biologics they take for ankylosing spondylitis.
-They usually have a good reason for making this change.
-Still, there is much to consider before swapping.
+Along your treatment journey, you may switch the biologics you take for ankylosing spondylitis.
+There is much to consider before swapping your meds.
 Weighing the benefits and costs listed below can help you see if switching biologics is right for you.

 Why do people switch biologics?